science-for-change/citizenscienceks/README.md

 rvm gemset create citizenscienceks
 ```

-### Install pow (OS X only, not necessary to get project running locally, more nice to have)
+### Install pow (OS X only, not necessary to get project running locally, more "a nice to have")

 Follow instructions at http://pow.cx/